meghabyte-og/SQL_Injection/README.md

 5. Comment Injection:
    - Username: admin'--
    - Password: you can use any password
-   - Result: Successfully logged in
+   - Result: Successfully logged in <br>
    **Explanation**: The SQL query is now structured as
      SELECT * FROM users WHERE username = 'admin' <span style="color:pink">-- AND password = 'password' </span>
      The password is now not considered as that part of the query is a comment.
 So, I could effectively bypass the password check and gain unauthorized access.